kodiriys/nextjs-home-finances/README.md

 This is a [Next.js](https://nextjs.org) based Finance Dashboard.

 Put your data into the `/public/spending.json` file like below.
-Then run `pnpm dev` to watch see your visualizations on [http://localhost:3000](http://localhost:3000) in your browser!
+Then run `pnpm dev` to see your visualizations on [http://localhost:3000](http://localhost:3000) in your browser!

 ```json
 [